IAO Level 3 Diploma in Adult Care – 603/2535/5

 - Updates to definitions of the balance between risk assessment, risk-taking and rights and responsibilities

-On successful completion on this course students will receive a Pearson Level 3 Diploma Qualification with 58 Credits.
+On successful completion of this course, students will receive an Innovate Awarding Level 3 Diploma Qualification with 58 Credits.

 Please Note: Work Placement Requirements – Students will require a suitable work placement to complete this course.
 It is recommended that students have the placement for the duration of their studies.
 This could be a full time position or a voluntary position of 1 or 2 mornings, afternoons or days per week.
 The placement needs to be sufficient to enable students to gather the required workplace evidence for each of the course units detailed below, and the student will need to be evidenced doing tasks and have their work signed off by an appropriate person (Manager or Supervisor) within the organisation.